gwaidan/metro-modular/ColonelMIDI/readme.md

 -6-pin AVRISP port added for those who might want to program their own firmware from scratch on a blank chip;

--input optoisolation circuitry based around 6N137 rather than 6N138;
+-input optoisolation circuitry based around internally buffered 6N137s rather than Dodgy Darlington 6N138s;

 -GM5x5x5 options for external power, pin header duplication of MIDI jacks, and guidance for configuring the number of ports are not included, as this is intended as a standalone "full-function" device rather than an embedded submodule;